Civilian Colt Model 1860 Army percussion revolver s/n 170112, manufactured circa 1868 at the Hartford factory in Connecticut in .44 calibre.

-This 1860 Army, in .44 caliber, was the most used and popular revolver in the American Civil War.
-It remains in fine condition with ample amounts of original blue and case colours.
-It has all matching numbers 36810, including the wedge which is numbered 6810.
-The bore is a good 6/10 with some area of light pitting.
-It is in good working order and the action is tight.
-A used but not abused Civil War Colt Model 1860 Army percussion revolver.
+The 1860 Army, was the most used and popular revolver in the American Civil War and this post-war civilian example, is in very good condition with strong traces of original blue, especially in protected areas.
+It has all matching numbers, including the wedge number.
+The six pins on the rear of the cylinder are partly intact.
+The bore is very bright 9/10 with some minute areas of pitting.
+It needs a cleaning rod put through it.
+Everything is in good working order and the action is tight.

-Philip Boulton of Southampton, England has collated and recorded a survival rate of only 2.16% of the original production of 200,800 revolvers.
+Philip Boulton of Southampton, England has collated and recorded a survival rate of less than 5% of the original production of 200,800 revolvers.
 For in-depth reference on Colt Model 1860 Army percussion revolvers see ‘The Book of Colt Firearms- 3rd Edition’ by R.L.
 Wilson.
 For values, check out ‘Flayderman’s Guide to Antique American Firearms… and their values’ by Norm Flayderman.